 - Application -Fill out and return by deadline.

 Applications must be mailed to KDHE at the following address:

 KDHE - Bureau of Air, Clean Diesel

 Please submit questions about this opportunity via e-mail to:

 Questions and answers will be posted on the Frequently Asked Questions webpage.

 More information about the Kansas Clean Diesel Program

 Diesel engines are efficient and durable, and are an important source of power for many areas of our national economy.
 They are critical components of Kansas industries such as agriculture, railroads, highway transportation, and natural gas and oil extraction.
-Diesel engines also pose significant air quality challenges because the exhaust contains fine particles, nitrogen oxides and other chemicals that directly contribute to respiratory and cardiovascular diseases and also increase ground level ozone formation.
+Diesel engines also contribute to air quality concerns.
+Diesel exhaust contains fine particles, nitrogen oxides and other chemicals that directly contribute to respiratory and cardiovascular diseases.

-New federal standards aim to reduce emissions from diesel engines by up to 90% for heavy duty vehicles made since 2007.
-Millions of older diesel engines do not meet the new clean diesel standards, yet many could remain in service for 20 years or more.
-Several technologies are available to reduce emissions from these engines, including new types of filters and new ways to reduce idling time.
+Federal standards aim to reduce emissions from diesel engines by up to 90% for heavy duty vehicles made since 2007.
+Millions of older diesel engines do not meet the latest clean diesel standards, yet could remain in service for many years.
+Several technologies are available to reduce emissions from these engines, including filter and idling reduction technologies.